rzhan186/CNL_halite/README.md

   	- [Identify Hydrogenase Genes](#identify-hydrogenase-genes)

 ## Prerequisites
-- Access to a Unix-based command line system, here use used the Cedar system from the Digial Research Alliance of Canada (DRAC) [https://alliancecan.ca/en](https://alliancecan.ca/en).
+- Access to a Unix-based command line system, here we used the Cedar system from the Digial Research Alliance of Canada (DRAC) [https://alliancecan.ca/en](https://alliancecan.ca/en).

 ## Raw Data Storage